ds4se/chapters/dspinellis/tools.md

 data collection are endless.
-One example in this category is [GHTorrent](http://ghtorrent.org/), a system that collects data through GitHub's event API (whose raison d'etre is the automation of software development processes) and makes them available as a database.
+One example in this category is [GHTorrent](http://ghtorrent.org/), a system that collects data through GitHub's event API (whose raison d'Ãªtre is the automation of software development processes) and makes them available as a database.
 Another is a [set of tools](https://github.com/dspinellis/unix-history-make) used to synthesize a